Police: Delivery Driver Runs Over Groceries Of Elderly Couple Who Had Pro-Police Sign In Their Yard

 Blaine Police Chief Brian Podany says after reviewing the message, they believe the delivery driver’s actions were in response to a sign supporting law enforcement in the couple’s front yard.

-“We’ve seen things with signs in the past, but something this brazen is really unfortunate and really uncalled for,” Podany said.READ MORE: Kim Potter Trial, Dec.
-13 Live Updates: BCA Agent Says Potter Didn't Test Taser On Day Of Daunte Wright Shooting
+“We’ve seen things with signs in the past, but something this brazen is really unfortunate and really uncalled for,” Podany said.READ MORE: State Patrol Investigating Fatal Crash On Highway 36 In Roseville

 He says detectives have been in touch with the driver, who’s described as a 36-year-old woman from Coon Rapids.
 Police tell WCCO she does not want to speak with them.